 Long since a horse was not an object of luxury or just livestock, but an integral part of every Georgian.
 It was the duty of all brave men in the highlands to break in a horse: they had to tame this powerful creature and gain its trust.

-It was a great honor to have such responsibility for the royal stable-keepers.
+It was a great honor to have such a responsibility for the royal stable-keepers.

 Horse racing has been an integral part of Georgian culture long since.
 Ritual horse races were and are still held to commemorate the dead and the worthy.